ruggeri/tech-notes/randos/nand-to-tetris.md

 *reset* the `Q` output.
 In this way, we are starting to get a notion of time.
 This is called an **SR latch**.

+When you do a set/reset operation, you might change the state inside.
+There is a feedback cycle, so you might be worried about this.
+However, the state settles into a consistent `Q` and `Q\bar`.
+When the set/reset operation is ended, the equilbrium continues.

 We can consider a **D latch** (the D is for "data").
 The idea here is that you will store the input `D` if the input `E=HIGH`.
 We'll reuse the SR latch.
 We wire `R=AND(NOT(D), E)` and `S=AND(D, E)`.
 So, if